lauraclay/coder-html-css-lessons/README.md

-# Google Coder - HTML & CSS Scheme of Work
+# Google Coder: HTML & CSS Scheme of Work

 [![](coder.png)](https://www.youtube.com/watch?v=wH24YwdayFg)

 ##Introduction

-[Google Coder](http://googlecreativelab.github.io/coder/) is a free, open source project that turns a Raspberry Pi into a simple platform that educators and parents can use to teach the basics of building for the web.
-New coders can craft small projects in HTML, CSS and Javascript, right from the web browser.
+[Google Coder](http://googlecreativelab.github.io/coder/) is a free, open-source project that turns a Raspberry Pi into a simple platform that educators and parents can use to teach the basics of building for the web.
+New coders can craft small projects in HTML, CSS, and Javascript, right from the web browser.

 This scheme of work will introduce students to the infrastructure of website development, in particular the concept of web pages (HTML & CSS) and web servers.
 It is specifically targeted towards KS2/KS3 Computing.
 This has been developed in harmony with the new Computing curriculum in the UK and is based on the [Google Coder Project - The Perfect Recipe](http://googlecreativelab.github.io/coder-projects/projects/perfect_recipe/).

-##Learning outcomes:
+##Learning outcomes

 Over the course of six lessons, students will learn: